wotifgroup/grails-lightweight-deploy/README.md

 ```
 for the sake of consistency.

-grails-lightweight uses logback for logging.
+grails-lightweight-deploy uses logback for logging.
 This requires removing log4j usage from Grails by default.
 In order to do this, add the following to your global excludes in BuildConfig.groovy
 ```
 excludes "log4j", "grails-plugin-log4j"
 ```